U.S. shares rebound; oil pares gains after Iran ship seizure

 "The market, in between the earnings reports, is still always looking at the macro trends," said Margaret Patel, senior portfolio manager at Wells Capital Management in Boston.
 "The housing numbers were very positive for the economy."

-In Europe, however, disappointing corporate earnings handed shares their biggest daily decline in over a week, with paper maker UPM-Kymmene slipping after results while a new share issue hit Commerzbank.
+In Europe, however, disappointing corporate earnings handed shares their biggest daily decline in over a week, with paper maker UPM-Kymmene UPM1V.HE slipping after results while a new share issue hit Commerzbank (CBKG.DE).

 Oil prices seesawed as traders weighed security scares in the Middle East and support from a weak dollar against expectations that U.S. crude stockpiles have reached record highs.